CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 - your data remains unaffected and will not be deleted, even in cases where the total billing units reach zero or enter negative values.

 !!!
 Note
-    Each project member will receive a notification via email from the My CSC portal when the billing units for your CCS project are about to end.
+    Each project member will receive a notification via email from the My CSC portal when the billing units for your CSC project are about to end.

 #### SD Connect BU consumption